rrigato/architecture/clean_architecture/first_edition.md

   - The risk is if a UI talks to the database directly without going through the domain model

 - Default towards private functions so it is clear they should not be used outide their module and you minimize the of public function contracts you need to maintain

+# afterwards
+- every software design decision needs to leave the door open for future changes